 Adaptation has often been mistakenly confused with conscious human activity, but even more often, it is confused with modifying the environment.
 That is not adaptation.
 Adaptation is not about changing the setting but changing the individual.
 Such a concept has turned on its head.
 Indeed, civilisation measures human development by its ability to modify the environment while praising him as a master of adaptation.
 Such a perception despises common sense.

-Tools are human’s weapon against nature.
+Tools are human’s weapons against nature.

 Humans have not shown any sign of adaptation during their existence; on the contrary.
 Culture is not adapting but opposing it.
 Medical practice alone is one of the most powerful human actions against adaptation.
 It is also incorrect to define adaptation based solely on survival in the case of inherently anti-natural humans.
 If people do not die in a particular environment, it does not mean adaptation.
 We have the means to get around the difficulties with nature.
 In addition, adaptation always occurs afterwards, it is passive, and its outcome cannot be predicted.
 Human emergence, for its part, seems to have been an active and intentional act, which signified an apparent detachment from nature.